ckressibucher/php-project-makefile/readme.md

 *Task runners* available.
 In PHP, a good one of those is [robo.li](http://robo.li/).

-What they (normally) don't allow, is the declaration of dependencies, which allow to run an *incremental build* (where the "build" could actually be anything).
-This is very important in traditional build tools like *Make*.
+What they (normally) don't provide, is the declaration of dependencies, which allow to run an *incremental build* (where the "build" could actually be any kind of task).
+If the build tool knows this dependencies, it can skip commands which would produce the same output as before, because the sources are the same.
+This is a very important feature of more traditional build tools like
+*Make*.

 Why Make (and not phing, ant, ...)
 ----------------------------------